Python-PyQt/PyQt6-Docs/descriptions/QtWebEngineWidgets/QWebEngineView-settings-f.rst

     :status: todo
     :pysig: bd0f9e3c2f4abca5c0f0c67c52115651
     :realsig: () const
-    :digest: 8653c4ac05ff4a91fcc795d01e16358a
+    :digest: 2a7943dbc5682d194e6a4f05db677e08

-Returns a pointer to the view or page specific settings object.
+Returns a pointer to the view- or page-specific settings object.

 It is equivalent to: